Friday, December 25, 2015

 Really, a trucking company giving Costco, another worldwide ginormous corporation, the proverbial finger?
 Wow!

-We will be getting our appliances delivered on Saturday November 28th.
+We will have our appliances delivered on Saturday, November 28th.
 Guaranteed!
-Costco Head Office apologized profusely for the delays.
+Costco's Head Office apologized profusely for the delays.

-Well, just when we thought it is never going to happen - it does.
+Well, just when we thought it was never going to happen, it does.
 A day early.
-On Friday November 27th at 8:30 in the morning, when both Lawrie and I happened to be out – the appliances arrived!
+On Friday, November 27th, at 8:30 in the morning, when both Lawrie and I were out, the appliances arrived!

 Thank goodness for strong friends!

-We have to say we are delighted with our purchases, especially the pretty 42-bottle wine fridge.
+We are delighted with our purchases, especially the pretty 42-bottle wine fridge.
 The Costco staff went out of their way to help us out.

-The Store Manager even called on the following Monday to make sure that we received our order and that we were happy with the new purchases.
+The Store Manager even called on the following Monday to make sure we received our order and we were happy with the new purchases.
 Yes, and yes.

-Almex on the other hand might need a lesson in geography.
+Almex, on the other hand, might need a geography lesson.
 Isla Mujeres really and truly is part of Mexico.

 It would be interesting to hear from other islanders, or residents of Isla Cozumel or Isla Holbox if you have successfully had a large delivery from Costco Online, or did Almex cause you some hair-pulling moments too?